 - Content Provider

-Answer: There are several advantages of using Android, some of the best among which are:
+Answer: There are several advantages of using Android.
+Some of the best ones are:

 - It is an open-source platform.